Thursday, April 14, 2022

 It's a good question that smart people need to ask before they hire an agent.

-And most agents do not know how to use it, or they won't use it because they don't want to lose the first transaction if their client can't find something to purchase.
+Most agents do not know how to use it, or they won't use it because they don't want to lose the first transaction if their client can't find something to purchase.

 But what is worse is when I see other agents do things and say things that do not reflect loyalty to their clients.